-I am the author of a popular internet 'virtual stroll' around out city and a busy private tour guide.
+I am the author of a popular internet 'virtual stroll' around out city and a busy independent tour guide.
 During the course of my guided walks, I increasingly find my heart sinking as we approach the amphitheatre, realising that once again I must see our visitor's looks of puzzled disappointment when they first encounter it and when they learn of how it came to be this way.
-I do my best to fairly present both sides of the debate, telling them, "there are those who wish to see Dee House turned into rich people's apartments, or commercial offices- or (now, apparently) a hotel- and there are those who would prefer to see both it and the courthouse behind it promptly demolished, the ancient monument at last fully excavated and displayed and a decent interpretation centre/museum built nearby.
+Be assured, I do my best to fairly present both sides of the debate, telling them, "there are those who wish to see Dee House turned into apartments, or commercial offices- or (now, apparently) a hotel- and there are those who would prefer to see both it and the courthouse behind it promptly demolished, the ancient monument at last fully excavated and displayed and a decent interpretation centre/museum built nearby.
+OR that, should Dee House be retained, that it should be transformed, in partnership with the council's museum service, into an imaginative 'Romans in Chester' museum and the amphitheatre's excavation be pursued to its very walls- and into its cellars?
 What do you think?"

-I must declare that I have never yet encountered anyone at all who has expressed a preference for the former option.
+I must declare that I have never yet encountered anyone at all, from anywhere in the world, who has expressed a preference for the former option.

-The surrealism continues in the Chronicle's coverage when we are informed, in all seriousness, that the amphitheatre "has failed to fulfill its potential because it is trapped within the urbal landscape and isolated by the busy inner ring road".
+The surrealism continued in the Chronicle's coverage when we were informed, in all seriousness, that, in the opinion of the big-brain experts, the amphitheatre "has failed to fulfill its potential because it is trapped within the urban landscape and isolated by the busy inner ring road".

 What does this mean?
-One would have thought that those seemingly responsible for sorting out this mess would have run out of pathetic excuses by now but it being "trapped within the urbal landscape" is a new one on me and could be considered highly amusing- if it wasn't so pathetically tragic.
+One would have thought that those seemingly responsible for sorting out this mess would have run out of pathetic excuses by now but it being "trapped within the urban landscape" is a new one on me and could be considered highly amusing- if it wasn't so very sad.

-The truth is that the amphitheatre has "failed to fulfill it potential" because Chester's planners, politicians and 'heritage experts' are patently not up to the task and haven't got a clue.
+The truth is that the amphitheatre has "failed to fulfill it potential" because Chester's planners, politicians and 'heritage experts' are patently not up to the task and haven't got a clue and never have.
 They didn't have a clue in the 1930s when they wanted to build a road across it and they still haven't got a clue three quarters of a century later.
-Their suggestion that half the amphitheatre should now be hidden beneath a hotel, "inspirational" or not, comes as no surprise to the rest of us.
-After all, building hotels and apartments is apparently all they know how to do these days".
+Their suggestion that half the amphitheatre should now be hidden beneath a hotel, "inspirational" or not, comes as no surprise to te rest of us.
+After all, building hotels and apartments is apparently all they know how to do these days.

-Here we see the scene at an excellent Festival of Archaeology event, Chester Amphitheatre brought to Life that was held on the 18th / 19th of July 2009.
-(The pictures were taken on the sunny Saturday- Sunday was, sadly, rather a wash-out..)
+Here we see scenes from an excellent Festival of Archaeology event, Chester Amphitheatre brought to Life that was held on the 18th and 19th of July 2009.
+(The pictures were taken on the sunny Saturday- the Sunday was, sadly, rather a wash-out..)

 Attendance was excellent- crowds of locals and visitors turning out to enjoy the atmosphere and learn from the Roman soldiers and archaeologists.
 Listening in on conversations was revealing- people were undoubtedly having a good time but many were commenting upon the scruffy state of the amphitheatre, for example the rough stone chippings covering the area where the most recent investigations had been carried out and the walkway installed when the dividing wall had been lowered- but now unaccountably locked and inaccessible.
 But most of all, unsurprisingly, visitors coming here for the first time were amazed to find that half the great monument was hidden beneath the decaying Dee House and astonished that the modern court building was ever allowed to be built.
 And who can blame them.